Modified Adjusted Gross Income (MAGI)

 What is Modified Adjusted Gross Income (MAGI), Adjusted Gross Income (AGI), Gross Income (GI), Family Income, Household Income, Etc?

-Modified Adjusted Gross Income (MAGI) is Gross Income (GI) Adjusted for deductions (AGI) and then Modified by adding some deductions back in (MAGI).
-On this page, we cover MAGI as it applies to Medicaid and the Marketplace.
-The way you calculate MAGI for other tax purposes can differ slightly so see specific IRS instructions for other types.
+Modified Adjusted Gross Income (MAGI) is your Gross Income (GI) adjusted for deductions (AGI) and then modified by adding certain deductions back in to calculate MAGI.
+This page covers MAGI as it applies to Medicaid and the Marketplace.
+Be aware that the way you calculate MAGI for other tax purposes can differ slightly, so be sure to consult specific IRS instructions for different purposes.

 Modified Adjusted Gross Income (MAGI or Modified AGI) Cheat Sheet